-Keep up-to-date with the latest advances in information technology.
-The Postgraduate Diploma in Computing develops your ability to solve complex applied computing problems.
-Choose the courses that are most relevant to your career, from data mining and adaptive business intelligence, multimedia development and website management, to IT applications and networks and security.
+The Postgraduate Diploma in Computing develops your ability to solve complex applied computing problems and gets you up-to-date with the latest advances in information technology.
+Choose the courses that are most relevant to your career, including data mining, adaptive business intelligence, multimedia development, website management, IT applications, networks, and security.
 Learn to manage IT projects and find out how information technology affects society.
-Further your ability to design, plan and organise technology-based projects that are produced on time, to high standards and within budget.
+Further your ability to design, plan and organise technology-based projects that are produced on time, to high standards, and within budget.

-- Fits around your career: all courses are electives and you can select classes most relevant to you.
+- Fits around your career: all courses are electives and you can select the classes that suit you best.

 - Taught by experts and experienced IT practitioners.

 - Emphasis on the practical application of your knowledge: apply what you’ve learnt in our state-of-the-art computer labs, which you can access seven days a week.